 The long-term incentive compensation utilized by us for our senior management has been an equity based compensation plan designed to create alignment of senior management's interests with those of our long term stockholders.
 We award restricted stock grants to our Named Executive Officers in connection with the long-term incentive component of our overall compensation plan.
-Restricted stock grants utilized in our 2006 Stock Incentive Plan, as amended, which we refer to as "the Carrols plan", have a time-based vesting schedule, typically vesting over a four-year period of time as established by the Compensation Committee under the Carrols plan.
+Restricted stock grants utilized in our 2016 Stock Incentive Plan, which we refer to as "the Carrols plan", have a time-based vesting schedule, typically vesting over a four-year period of time as established by the Compensation Committee under the Carrols plan.
 Our Compensation Committee also established a policy to provide that restricted stock being granted to employees, including the Named Executive Officers, will be granted on either January 15 or July 15.
 Accordingly, the measurement of the value of any restricted stock grant would be based upon the price of our common stock at the close of business on those respective grant dates.
 The Compensation Committee would grant such restricted stock based upon recommendations from our CEO, who would provide such recommendations after evaluating the individual performance of our employees (including the Named Executive Officers, other than the CEO).
 Such performance evaluations coincide with our normal end of year annual review process for employees and senior management.
 The granting of restricted stock has been and is an important component of the total compensation package for the Named Executive Officers and is an important retention tool.
 Because the Compensation Committee's policy has been to grant restricted stock on a fixed date, the Compensation Committee may have previously, or may in the future grant restricted stock at a time when it, as well as the CEO and senior management, may be aware of material non-public information that, once made public, could either have a positive or negative effective on the price of our common stock.
-No grants of restricted stock under the Carrols plan were made to any Named Executive Officer in 2014.

-2006 Stock Incentive Plan.
+2016 Stock Incentive Plan.
 The Carrols plan provides for the grant of stock options and stock appreciation rights, stock awards, performance awards, outside director stock options and outside director stock awards.
 Any officer, employee, associate, director and any consultant or advisor providing services to us are eligible to participate in the Carrols plan.